French Island (Victoria)

 French Island (Boonwurrung: Bellarmarin, Woone, or Jouap) is the largest coastal island of Victoria, Australia.
-It sits within a tectonic depression known as the Western Port sunkland.

-The island is an unincorporated area under the direct administration of the government of Victoria, and is a declared locality of Victoria having its own postcode.
-Community issues are dealt with by the French Island Community Association.
-In 1997, about 70% of the island was declared the French Island National Park, administered by Parks Victoria, and was listed in the former Register of the National Estate in 1984.

-The population of the island in 2011 was around 116 people, of which about 60 were permanent residents.
-By 2021 the population on census night was recorded as 139 with a median age of 52 years.

 Compared with Philip Island and areas on the surrounding mainland, French Island is isolated and undeveloped.
-There are no water mains, electricity mains, or medical services on the island.
-There is one small general store and post office located on Tankerton Road about 3 km from Tankerton Jetty.
+There are no water or electricity mains or medical services on the island.
+There is one small general store and post office located on Tankerton Road about 3 km from Tankerton Jetty, and a small school.
 Many of the locals actively promote environmental tourism.
-Visitor accommodation includes camping, bed and breakfast, guesthouse and farmstay.
+Visitor accommodation includes camping, bed and breakfast, guesthouse, and farmstay.

+The population was recorded as 139 in 2021.
+The island is an unincorporated area under the direct administration of the Government of Victoria.
+Around 70 per cent of the island is covered by French Island National Park, and the waters directly north of it are protected as a marine park, the French Island Marine National Park.

 History

 According to the French Island Community Association, prior to British colonisation, French Island was a hunting ground of the Bunurong people.
 They lived on the mainland and travelled to French Island to collect shellfish and swan eggs.
 There are several registered sites on the island that consist of shell middens and stone scatters they left behind.
+The name of the island in Boonwurrung is Bellarmarin, Woone, or Jouap.

 In April 1802, a French expedition ship Naturaliste under Jacques Hamelin, part of the Baudin expedition to Australia, explored the area.
-Hamelin named the island Île de Françoise (Island of Francoise), which was corrupted as French Island.
+Hamelin named the island "Île de Françoise" (Island of Francoise), which was corrupted as French Island.

 The first recorded settlers on the island were William and John Gardiner in 1847, who had the first pastoral lease and grazed 8,000 sheep.
-The first land subdivision was in 1867 when 4733 acre were divided into 14 allotments.
+The first land subdivision was in 1867, when 4733 acre were divided into 14 allotments.
 The first land sales took place in 1873 with the minimum price £1 per acre.

-In the 1880s, koalas were introduced to the island.
+In the 1880s, koalas were introduced to the island for conservation purposes, after the mainland population had been decimated by habitat clearance and hunting for the fur trade.

 During the 1890s depression, the government encouraged settlement of the area and established seven village settlements on French Island under the Village Settlement Scheme.
 These were called Energy, Star of Hope, Callanan's, Perseverance, Industrial, Kiernan's and Grant Homestead Association.
 Altogether about 200 people made up these settlements.
 Tankerton Post Office opened on 3 September 1890 and remained open until 1994.
 It reopened in 2001 under the name French Island.
 A Fairhaven post office was also open from 1911 until 1957.
 Four schools were built of which the Perseverance Primary School, established in 1896, is the only one remaining and now caters for only a small number of primary school children.